I have a fascination about the future.

 I wonder what direction it will take me, what will happen in

-It might be epitomized in this Saturday’s important event—Ground Hog Day.
-I mean, what will Punxsutawney Phil do?
-Will there be six more weeks of winter (please, no!), or are we moving into spring?
-I will pay attention to what goes on with Phil and his shadow, even if he doesn’t.
+It might be epitomized by last February’s important event—Ground Hog Day.
+Every year there are tons of people who wonder, "What will Punxsutawney Phil do?"
+They wonder if there will be six more weeks of winter (please, no!), or if we are going to be moving into spring.
+I know that each year I will pay attention to what goes on with Phil and his shadow, even if he doesn’t.
 Isn’t that weird?

 But I’ve realized that in my mania about the future I can become paralyzed in the present.
 I mean, what if I make a move today that screws-up my future?
 What then?
 And if I screw-up, it’s no longer just me that suffers—I’ve got my family to think about.

-Maybe Punxsutawney Phil and I will just stay in our holes on Saturday.
-See?
+Maybe Punxsutawney Phil and I should just stay in our holes.
 Don’t move and that whole shadow thing doesn’t even come into play.